klutzyk/Circle-of-Lies/README.md

 If `LLM_ENABLED=false` or the provider key is missing, LLM features return safe fallback responses.
 If `LLM_STORY_MODE=true`, LLM can generate character bios/traits and resolve free-text story turns with character reactions.

-## LLM Tradeoff

-- LLM-driven turns increase immersion and social realism.
-- Responses are non-deterministic and may vary between runs.